Phaedrolosaurus: Classification

 Dong Zhiming had originally described Phaedrolosaurus as a possible dromaeosaurid, based on the robustly built tooth, which bore a resemblance to other dromaeosaurs, such as Deinonychus.
 In 1977, Hans Dieter-Sues had classified it as an indeterminate member of the Dromaeosauridae.
 Sues was also the first to regard Phaedrolosaurus as a doubtful name, as the species is based on very limited material.
-In the years that followed, Phaedrolosaurus was placed as a dubious indeterminate coelurosaurian by many others.
-However, based on the descriptions provided of the lectotype tooth's structure and appearance, Phaedrolosaurus was most likely a dromaeosaurid.

 Etymology

 The type and only species is Phaedrolosaurus ilikensis.
-The generic name, "Phaedrolosaurus" is derived from the Greek φαιδρός, phaidros, "elated", referring to the supposed agile and energetic lifestyle of the animal.
+The generic name, "Phaedrolosaurus" is derived from the Greek φαιδρός, phaidros, "elated", referring to the animal's supposed active lifestyle.
 The specific name, "ilikensis," refers to the Ilike Formation.

 Paleoecology

 Contemporary Biota

-Phaedrolosaurus shared its Early Cretaceous environment with many other animals, including the stegosaur Wuerhosaurus, the alvarezsauroids Tugulusaurus and Xiyunykus, the possible maniraptoran Xinjiangovenator, the obscure carcharodontosaur Kelmayisaurus, the primitive ceratopsian Psittacosaurus xinjiangensis, the sauropod Asiatosaurus mongoliensis, as well as an indeterminate ornithomimosaur, and a second unidentified sauropod which might be related to Camarasaurus.
+Phaedrolosaurus shared its Early Cretaceous environment with many other animals, including the stegosaur Wuerhosaurus, the alvarezsauroids Tugulusaurus and Xiyunykus, the possible maniraptoran Xinjiangovenator, the obscure carcharodontosaur Kelmayisaurus, the primitive ceratopsian Psittacosaurus xinjiangensis, the sauropod Asiatosaurus mongoliensis, a second unidentified sauropod, and an indeterminate ornithomimosaur.
 Many other animals have also been found in this formation, including the pterosaurs Dsungaripterus, Lonchognathosaurus, Noripterus, and two other indeterminate pterosaurs; a dsungaripterid and an ornithocheiromorph, as well as the crocodyliform Edentosuchus, the dubious plesiosaur Sinopliosaurus, and a wide range of turtles and fish.